JacksonSRodrigues/JacksonSRodrigues/README.md

 ## Projects

 ### Parcels & Shop Management App (Retail Domain)
-Its a migration project for the modernization of equipments to support staff to manage parcels and items for shops across multiple retail stores across country.44
+Its a migration project for the modernization of equipments to support staff to manage parcels and items for shops across multiple retail stores across country.

 Responsibilities: Architecting and developing reusable modules to simplify communication and improve reliance between Legacy system and Android applications.

 > **Technologies:** _ReactNative, Android, Javascript, TCP_